 There could also be an unsettling sound in the vicinity of the HVAC system inside your home due to worn-out bearings inside the motor of your fan.
 Also, a damaged fan belt could be the reason for this sound.
 If you notice a loud AC sound, you must immediately turn off your air conditioner and contact an experienced HVAC professional like Velocity Air Conditioning

-· Rattling and Shaking Noise
+· Rattling and Shaking Noises

 The sound of rattling is usually caused by air conditioner components that are loose.
 The system components that are subject to lots of moving, like motors, may break loose.
 Ducts may also break loose.